01 of 10

 Follow These Easy Steps to Make Pierogi

 Creating homemade pierogi is not as tough as you might think, and if you break down the dough making, cutting, filling and cooking into three days, it's really a snap.
-Making pierogis is a great way to spend an afternoon with the kids and grandkids.
-Pierogis freeze well, cooked or raw, so you can enjoy them for weeks at a time.Continue to 2 of 10 below.
+Making pierogi is a great way to spend an afternoon with the kids and grandkids.
+Pierogi freeze well, cooked or raw, so you can enjoy them for weeks at a time.Continue to 2 of 10 below.

 02 of 10

-On a lightly floured surface, roll out of your choosing to a 1/8-inch thickness.Continue to 3 of 10 below.
+On a lightly floured surface, roll out the pierogi dough of your choosing, like this basic pierogi dough, to a 1/8-inch thickness.Continue to 3 of 10 below.

 03 of 10